 The Sustainable Urbanism – New Directions publication – launch date 4 April 2018 – has been produced simultaneously in a fully illustrated, 154 page printed limited edition designed by Kirstin Helgadóttir and as a special issue of Urbanista.org webzine for liveable urbanism designed by &&&.

-Dwell in possibility’, the next issue of Urbanista.org is live in March 2019, including interviews with London-based Karakusevic Carson Architects and Mexico-City based Francisco Pardo and an essay by Norwegian participatory design specialist, architect Alexander Eriksson Furunes.
+Dwell in possibility’, the next issue of Urbanista.org is live in May 2019, including interviews with London-based Karakusevic Carson Architects and Mexico-City based Francisco Pardo, a review of Mole Architects’ Marmalade Lane co-housing in Cambridge, and an essay by Norwegian participatory design specialist, architect Alexander Eriksson Furunes.
 The issue interprets the verb ‘to dwell’ in a wide sense, focusing on pressing issues, and analysing self-managing capacities for and innovation in mixed tenure housing, investigating emerging strategies for collective self-organised and other mixed tenure housing solutions in the UK and across Europe, which were the subject of Future Homes for London, a conference staged at the Royal College of Art in 2018.
 Central to these themes are the participatory imperatives – a growing feature of 21st century European urbanism.

 Serpentine Augmented Architecture, a global open call for creative practitioners to design groundbreaking architectural structure to be developed and experienced in augmented reality (AR) on site at the Serpentine Gallery in summer 2019, has been launched (1 Feb 2019) by the Serpentine Galleries in collaboration with Google Arts & Culture.
 The deadline for entries is